kubetrain-io/website/content/the_plan.md

 💸 Train travel can be **expensive**, at times more expensive than travelling by plane

-🥱 Train travel can take **longer** for destinations that are further away
+🥱 Train travel can take **a long time** for destinations that are further away

 ### How do we plan to fix that?